 Don't fall into the trap of being so focused on the money that your site fails to connect with real people.

-If you want to create a successful site, you have to understand how people find websites and the importance of connecting with human beings instead of just building a site with words on a page.
+If you want to create a successful site, you have to understand the importance of connecting with human beings instead of just building a site with words on a page.

 The Free Website Warning

 I am often asked about creating free websites.
 Sorry, but you won't find recommendations here.

 Not only does the web address look unprofessional (freesite.yoursite.com), but you will be very limited to what you can do with your site.

 Free sites are also very risky because you don't own your content.
 So if the company decides to shut down, guess what happens to your content?

 Many people make the mistake of starting off free with the intention of moving to a paid host later.
 The problem is, the process of moving to another host can be a royal pain, so you might as well do it right the first time.

 Not convinced yet?
 Read why I believe free websites are bad.